gotnoshoeson/GenerationalSFT/README.md

 - Amount of tokens per generation are not predefined and gives the contract owner the flexibility to use for thier specific needs.

-The build is presented in it's most basic form and can be hacked to create some very interesting use cases.
+The build is presented in it's most basic form and can be hacked to create some very interesting use cases.# GenerationalSFT